adeniranbukunmi/text-to-speech-app/README.md

-download python
-install and check add to path
-download vscode
+download python,
-copy the application code
-select python interpreter
-click the play icon to run app
+install and check add to path, download vscode, copy the application code, select python interpreter, click the play icon to run app.